omarieclaire/clojure-scala-cantrips/README.md

   * What kind of a Java interface does this Scala code produce?
   * How do we consume a given Java interface in a Clojure code?

 The first question can be answered by utilizing the [javap](http://docs.oracle.com/javase/7/docs/technotes/tools/windows/javap.html) tool.
-This tool prints out the interface of the given java class files.
+This tool prints out the interface of the given Java class files.
 The knowledge on Clojure - Java interoperability, which is necessary to answer the second question, is documented at [clojure.org](https://clojure.org/reference/java_interop).
 All of the examples shown in this document are put together based on these two resources.

 #### Who is this document for?